Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Complications of toxic hepatitis

-In mild forms, hepatitis is completely cured.
-In other forms, it can be complicated by the following diseases:
+In mild forms, hepatitis is completely curable.
+In other forms it may be complicated by the following diseases:

-Liver failure is necrosis of liver cells and, a violation of its functions and their replacement with fat cells, is determined by the following symptoms:
+Liver failure is result of liver cell death and, disruption of its functions and their replacement with fat cells is determined by the following symptoms:

 • Jaundice;